How to Be a Better Cyclist in 6 Weeks!

 Once you have a plan in place, you have to ensure your fueling choices can support your training.
 A six-week timeframe leading up to a goal event is not the time to create a calorie deficit and focus on weight loss.
 Instead, focus on supporting training workload with adequate calories.
 Overall energy intake is more important than the precision of your macronutrient (carbohydrate, protein, fat) composition, or even which macronutrient strategy you choose (carb-heavy vs. high protein vs. high fat, etc.).

 On the bike, focus on a nutrition strategy that will work in your event.
 For long gran fondos and gravel race, marathon MTB, and high-mileage multiday tours it may be helpful to train your gut to consume more carbohydrate per hour (aiming for the upper end of the 60-90g/hr).
 For short and fast events like criteriums, shorter cross-country MTB, and even some shorter road races, there are fewer opportunities to eat, but thankfully less need to eat because of the short duration.
-For these events, you’ll want to practice nutrition strategies that optimize pre-event fueling and during-event hydration replenishment.
+Before these events, you’ll want to practice nutrition strategies that optimize pre-event fueling and during-event hydration replenishment.

 Week 3: Recovery Focus